Email FacebookTwitterMenu burgerClose thin

 How a SIMPLE IRA Works

-Unlike some other types of retirement plans, you cannot opt out of participating in a SIMPLE IRA if you are eligible.
-You can choose not to put money in your account, but you must receive non-elective company contributions if for some reason you’re opposed to getting free money.
+Unlike some other types of retirement plans, you cannot opt out of a SIMPLE IRA if you are eligible.
+You can choose not to contribute to your account, but you must receive non-elective company contributions if you refuse this free money.

 Who Can Open a SIMPLE IRA?

-Anyone – often someone without access to a workplace savings plan like a 401(k) – can set up a traditional IRA.
-A small business owner or a business sole proprietor can set up a SIMPLE IRA, both for themselves and for their employees.
-Any employee who has earned at least $5,000 in compensation from the company during any two years before the current year and who expects to make at least that much in the current calendar year, is eligible to participate in the plan.
+A small business owner or sole proprietor can open a SIMPLE IRA, both for themselves and for their employees.
+Eligible employees must have earned at least $5,000 in compensation from the company during any two years before the current year and must expect to make at least that much in the current calendar year.

 What Is a SEP-IRA?

-The “SEP” part of SEP-IRA stands for “simplified employee pension.”
-While how simple it seems probably depends on your level of confidence with financial matters, a SEP-IRA does seek to streamline the tax-deferred savings process for self-employed and small business owners.
+A SEP-IRA is a simplified employee pension plan.
+It seeks to streamline the process for self-employed and small business owners to access tax-deferred savings.
 It also helps provide savings vehicles to employees of small businesses.

 How a SEP-IRA Works